react-cosmos/react-cosmos/DEVLOG.md

+Q: Can the fixture state be deterministic between renderers?

+The current limitation is that FixtureCapture instances get assigned auto-incremented unique IDs (ie. `FixtureDecoratorId`).
+The rest of `fixtureState` is already deterministic.

+Solution: Manually set ID to FixtureCapture elements instead of deriving it from the run-time instance.
+This requires an extra prop when using FixtureCapture by hand (eg. to capture props/state of elements inside render functions).
+But this is an edge case.
+The main usage of FixtureCapture is implicit: FixtureProvider wraps the entire fixture with an FixtureCapture element and it can give it a "root" ID that the user never sees.

+---

 Q: What's the different between a method and an event in the plugin API?

 - Calling a method that hasn't been registered fails.
 Emitting an event that nobody's listening to doesn't.